Rejuvenation of Hay & Pasture

 • improved seasonal distribution of forage growth through the growing season as legumes are more productive during mid-summer as compared to cool-season grasses.

 The most traditional yet drastic approach to rejuvenation has been to terminate the existing stand using a non-selective herbicide such as glyphosate, followed by tillage and reseeding.
-This method requires a longer-term time commitment and is typically used when undesirable plants such as invasive or woody species have encroached upon a pasture and the density of desirable plants is quite low.
+This method requires a longer-term commitment and is typically used when undesirable plants such as invasive or woody species have encroached upon a pasture and the density of desirable plants is low.
 Often an annual cereal crop such as oats or barley is grown during the first year followed by the establishment of forage species in the second year.

 Advantages to this method of rejuvenation include the potential release of soil nutrients for use by the following crop.
 This is also an opportunity to spread and incorporate liming soil amendments to improve pH of fields.
-If the objective is a complete change to the forage stand including removal of undesirable species or a shift from one forage type to another (grass to legume or grass-legume mix) then breaking and reseeding may be the most viable option.
+If the objective is a complete change to the forage stand, including removal of undesirable species or a shift from one forage type to another (grass to legume or grass-legume mix), then breaking and reseeding may be the most viable option.

 A detailed overview of the important steps in establishing a high-legume pasture is presented in the following video developed by Alberta Agriculture and Forestry.

-Evaluating Costs and Benefits of Rejuvenation Options
+Evaluating Costs and Benefits of Forage Rejuvenation Options

 Acknowledgements